Kōshien baseball tournaments: Sacred "Dirt of Kōshien"

-Denial of participation
+Disqualifications

 In the past, if a scandal was uncovered at a high school chosen to participate in the Kōshien, the school was forced to withdraw from competition in the tournament.
 A team's participation in the tournament was affected even by scandals not related to team members.
 However, recently, such unrelated incidents have had less effect on a team's participation.

-Denials of Kōshien participation based on circumstances other than scandals have also occurred.
-In the 1922 summer tournament, Niigata Commercial High School's denial was based on a star player's illness.
+Disqualifications from Kōshien based on circumstances other than scandals have also occurred.
+In the 1922 summer tournament, Niigata Commercial High School's disqualification was based on a star player's illness.

-Regional champions
+Terminology for champions from different regions

 Shirakawa Barrier and the Tsugaru Strait

-This term is based on the barrier built in Shirakawa, Fukushima.
-No team north of the Kantō region had ever won a tournament at Kōshien.
-This fact became known in the high school baseball world as the "Shirakawa Barrier".
-At the 2004 Summer Kōshien, Komazawa University Tomakomai High (southern Hokkaidō) took the title, and in one bound leaped over not only the Shirakawa Barrier but also the Tsugaru Strait separating Hokkaido from Honshū.
+For the first eight-plus decades of the Kōshien tournament, no team north of the Kantō region won a championship.
+This phenomenon became known in the high school baseball world as the Shirakawa Barrier after the actual fortification by that name, which was built near the border between the Kantō and Tōhoku regions in Shirakawa, Fukushima during the Nara Period (710–794).

+At the 2004 Summer Kōshien, South Hokkaidō representative Komazawa University Tomakomai High (Komadai Tomakomai) took the title, and in one bound leaped over not only the Shirakawa Barrier but also the Tsugaru Strait separating Hokkaidō from Honshū.
 On the plane carrying the team and championship flag back home, at the moment the plane crossed the Tsugaru Strait, the passengers joined in unison for a celebration cheer.

+Despite Komadai Tomakomai becoming the northernmost team to win a Kōshien championship, the championship flag did not actually pass through the Shirakawa Barrier on land, leading many fans (especially in the Tōhoku region) to consider the barrier unbroken.
+It was finally broken in 2022, when Sendai Ikuei (Miyagi) beat Shimonoseki Kokusai (Yamaguchi) to become the first Tōhoku school to win a Kōshien championship.

-In 2005, Komazawa University Tomakomai High won a second straight Summer Kōshien title, becoming the first to do so since Kokura Secondary (Fukuoka) in 1947–48.
-This title was tainted after the tournament, however, by reports of repeated incidents of physical punishment of one of the players, once during the tournament, by the baseball club advisor (a 27-year-old school faculty member).
+In 2005, Komadai Tomakomai won a second straight Summer Kōshien title, becoming the first to do so since Kokura Secondary (Fukuoka) in 1947–48.
+This title was tainted after the tournament, however, by reports of repeated incidents of physical punishment of one of the players, including once during the tournament, by the baseball club advisor (a 27-year-old school faculty member).
 Besides a reprimand for withholding the report until after the tournament, the High School Baseball Federation did not punish Komazawa Tomakomai.
 However, the report drew widespread attention to the issue of physical punishment in youth sports in Japan.
 It is believed that such physical punishment probably goes heavily underreported, due to cultural tendencies.

-As mentioned above, Komawaza University Tomakomai (aka Komadai Tomakomai) won the 2004 Summer Koshien, becoming the northernmost school to win since Sakushin Gakuin (Tochigi).
-However, the route traveled by the championship flag from Koshien to Hokkaidō did not actually pass through the Shirakawa Barrier by land, so many fans (especially in the Tōhoku region) believe that the barrier has technically not yet been broken.